High Gas Foods & Non-Gassy Alternatives: 7 Smart Food Swaps for Better Digestive Health

 - Make a shopping list of all the new foods you need and throw out or hide gas-causing foods while you start this healthier type of eating.

-- Paleo or primal recipe books are good resources for making up healthy meals that avoid foods that cause digestive problems.

-Amended text. - Make a shopping list of all the new foods you need and throw out or hide gas-causing foods while you start this healthier type of eating.

-- Paleo or primal recipe books like this free one are good resources for making up healthy meals that avoid most of the foods that cause digestive problems.
+- Paleo or primal recipe books like this free one by a chef are good resources for making up healthy meals that avoid most of the foods that cause digestive problems.